AlsoGhostglowDev/Ghost-s-Utilities/docs/faq.md

 **Q: "Can I take some of the code from GhostUtil?"** <br>
 **A:** Yes, you may, credit us if you're taking a large piece of it but there's also a reason we use the MIT License, hun.

+**Q: "I'm interested in developing a GhostUtil extension, where can I start?"** <br>
+**A:** A template has been prepared in `ghostutil/extensions` called "`dummy.lua`".
+Feel free to use that to start on your project.
+You can also check out the [**Developing: GhostUtil Extensions**](https://github.com/AlsoGhostglowDev/Ghost-s-Utilities/wiki/GhostUtil-Extensions) documentation.

+**Q: "Is GhostUtil 3 the last major version to be released?"** <br>
+**A:** After years in the making, yes.
+I am finally retiring from developing more onto this utility as Psych has became more dead ever since better alternative such as V-Slice and CodenameEngine began to gain more popularity.

+**Q: "What are the main changes in GhostUtil 3.0?"** <br>
+**A:** GhostUtil was changed in every aspect from the ground-up.
+This means v2.1h's code was completely dumped to be rebuilt into a better environment.
+This also made GhostUtil much easier to work with when dealing with multiple support for older Psych Engine versions. <br> The helper module was also remade to make it easier for the community to make GhostUtil extensions.

 ---